puppetlabs/iac/_posts/2021-05-21-status-update.md

 [Raphaël Pinson](https://dev.to/raphink) of [Camptocamp](https://www.camptocamp.com) fame has published a guide to [Cleaning up Puppet Code](https://dev.to/camptocamp-ops/cleaning-up-puppet-code-4da2) using puppet-lint, the PDK and unused code detection using their puppet-ghostbuster project.
 Check it out for a breath of fresh air in your control repo.

-## Developer Experience
+## DevX: Templates and rspec-puppet

 We're making good progress on the limited availability release of the new templating feature for PDK and are still on track to have this available at the end of the month.
 Alongside that, we released version `v2.9.0` of `rspec-puppet`.
 Many thanks to [David Schmitt][DavidSchmitt] for his help in getting this over the line!

-## Sonobuoy Conformance Testing for the puppetlabs-kubernetes module
+## Kubernetes 1.20 and Sonobuoy Conformance Testing

-We are very close to finish the certification for our kubernetes module with 1.20 version.
+We are very close to finish the certification for our k8s module with 1.20 version.
-First we added support for the new version and now we're working with AWS for Sonobuoy k8s conformance testing, if you're interested in how we're doing it just let us know!
+First we added support for the new version and now we're working with AWS for Sonobuoy k8s conformance testing, if you're interested in how we're doing check out [the PR](https://github.com/puppetlabs/puppetlabs-kubernetes/pull/512)!

 ## Dropsonde transition to the IAC Team

 This week was really interesting.
+[Dropsonde](https://dev.to/binford2k/telemetry-that-doesn-t-suck-na2) is a flexible framework for collecting metrics from puppet installations.
+Deploying this will provide insight into how modules are used for the community.
-We have just finished the Level of Effort and have broken down the work into small tasks to enable a successful transition.
+We have just finished the Level of Effort and have broken down the work into [small tasks](https://tickets.puppetlabs.com/browse/IAC-1608) to enable a successful transition.
-We have now started a deep dive and 2 PRs have been submitted to the [dropsonde](https://github.com/puppetlabs/dropsonde) repo.
+We have now started a deep dive and 2 PRs have been submitted to the [dropsonde repo](https://github.com/puppetlabs/dropsonde).
 Will will continue to provide weekly updates on the hottest tool currently on our plate!

-## DSC Update
+## DSC: Going Live

 We have some exciting news for you about Puppet's support for the PowerShell DSC configuration framework for Windows.
 In short, content from the PowerShell Gallery will simply appear on the Puppet Forge and can be added to your Puppetfile and used just like any other Puppet module.